ECSIS-lab/curse_of_re-encryption/distinguish_attack/README.md

 # Note that the seed value is different from the value calculated in the paper,
 # so each value may be calculated differently from the one published in the paper.
 ```

+where the PC oracle accuracy (i.e., NLL test accuracy) is reported for each number of traces (Trace num).

 ## Repository structure